Giving health workers the ability to screen and treat in a single visit

 The HPV test will provide a rapid and accurate diagnosis in minutes, ensuring health workers and patients receive the information they require, helping to tackle loss to follow-up.
 Coupled with an increase in the availability of treatment programmes in low-resource settings, Q-POC™ will play a significant role in the reducing the mortality rate from cervical cancer.

-We are working with The Global Good Fund to develop this assay, ensuring it meets the needs of health workers globally.
+We have worked with The Global Good Fund to develop this assay, ensuring it meets the needs of health workers globally.